-As we celebrate Veterans Day today.
-Let us pause and salute all who have served and honor the tremendous sacrifices our US armed forces and their families make to preserve our freedom.
+As we celebrate Veterans Day today, let us pause and salute all who have served, and honor the tremendous sacrifices our US Armed Forces and their families make to preserve our freedom.
 Thank you for your dedication, service and bravery.

 The following piece was originally posted in November of 2011: